tomthecarrot/arcore-for-all/README.md

 ## Android Installation
 In your Android project, simply replace the Google-provided `arcore_client.aar` with the one in this repo, and voilà!
 ARCore on any Android device.

-**Update Aug 31 6pm PST:** Please install my [modified ARCore Service APK](https://github.com/tomthecarrot/arcore-for-all/raw/service-mod/service-mod/arcore-preview-modified.apk) instead of Google's at this time.
-We are trying to test if a new modification will support more devices.
-Thanks!

 ~Make sure to first install ARCore Service - "Preparing your Device" section of [Google's instructions](https://developers.google.com/ar/develop/java/getting-started)~

 ## Unity Installation
 In your Unity project, simply replace the Google-provided `unitygar.aar` (located in `GoogleARCore/SDK/Plugins/`) with the one in this repo, and voilà!
 ARCore on any Android device, within Unity.

-**Update Aug 31 6pm PST:** Please install my [modified ARCore Service APK](https://github.com/tomthecarrot/arcore-for-all/raw/service-mod/service-mod/arcore-preview-modified.apk) instead of Google's at this time.
-We are trying to test if a new modification will support more devices.
-Thanks!

 ~Make sure to first install ARCore Service - "Preparing your Device" section of [Google's instructions](https://developers.google.com/ar/develop/java/getting-started)~